 - A. The Contractor's employees shall sign-in when reporting for work and shall sign-out when leaving using the DHS 139.
 Security Officers who patrol between buildings will sign in and out at each building visited as directed by the Post Orders.
 The Government shall specify the on-site registration points and the Contractor must use those points for this purpose.
 Contract employees working on TAS/SAS posts will record "TAS/SAS" in the "Post" column.
 Relief Security Officers shall sign in and out at each post visited as directed by the Post Orders. - B. Each successively lower line on the DHS 139 must be completed in chronological order without exception.
 Lines may not be left blank among signatures in any period.
 No more than one line may be used to enter a calendar date for separating individual workdays. - C. Erasures, obliterations, superimposed or double entries of any type on any one line are unacceptable and will not be credited for payment purposes.
 If errors in signatures, times, post numbers, or duty status are made on the DHS 139, the Contract employee should draw a single line through the entire line on which such mistakes appear.
 The next line immediately below (or following on subsequent sheet's) will be used to record all information in the correct manner.
-The Contractor must attach a detailed memorandum of explanation to each DHS 139containing erroneous entries describing all mistakes made with the applicable valid lines of information, and for reporting the reasons for those mistakes. - D. The COTR shall retain all original DHS 139s and shall provide copies upon request by the Contractor. - E. No employee of the Contractor shall provide more than twelve (12) hours of combined service on any one or multiple contracts administered by FPS in any twenty-four (24) hour period, unless the work periods are separated by an eight (8) hour non-duty period.
+The Contractor must attach a detailed memorandum of explanation to each DHS 139containing erroneous entries describing all mistakes made with the applicable valid lines of information, and for reporting the reasons for those mistakes.

+- D. The Contractor shall make copies of all original DHS 139s before submitting them to FPS/ICE and retain them for the total period of performance including option periods. - E. No employee of the Contractor shall provide more than twelve (12) hours of combined service on any one or multiple contracts administered by FPS in any twenty-four (24) hour period, unless the work periods are separated by an eight (8) hour non-duty period.